 If you have a hernia, the maximum support garments will generally always be the first recommended product, as these will provide you with superior level of support.
 However, this is dependent on your hernia size and general circumstances.
 If you find the maximum support garments uncomfortable, the medium support garments could be appropriate for your needs.

-Various factors influence the choice of height of your Corsinel garment.
+Various factors influence the choice of height of your Corsinel ostomy hernia garment.
 It depends on stoma location and your abdominal circumference.
 It also depends on the length of your torso and the size of your hernia.
 For optimum support and comfort, always ensure that the support garment covers the entire herniated area.
-Always ensure that the height of your Corsinel garment is comfortable to wear.
+Always ensure that the height of your Corsinel support garment is comfortable to wear.
 If in doubt, consult your stoma care nurse for advice.

 Most ostomates do not wear Corsinel high compression at night, but the need for nighttime garments is individual.
 If you prefer, you can wear light or medium support during night.